Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels

 \section{Acknowledgment}

-This work was supported by the VATAT Program for Quantum Science and Technology through Grant n.
-86636903 (Pereg, Zlotnick), and by the US National Science Foundation (NSF) grant CCF-2045530 (Bash).
-U.~Pereg was also supported by the Chaya Chair n.
-8776026.
 The authors would like to thank Johannes Rosenberger (Technical University of Munich) for useful discussions.
 Furthermore, the authors thank the anonymous reviewer for pointing out the interpretation and relation to the asymptotic behavior of the ratio between the entanglement-assisted and unassisted capacities.